nathanjsharpe/clscores/README.md

 CLScores
 ========
-A small project to fetch MLB scores from a Unix command line by scraping the ESPN MLB scoreboard.
+A small Ruby project to fetch MLB scores from the Unix command line by scraping the ESPN MLB scoreboard.

 Options
 -------